 From that, you can then set financial goals for each financial statement.
 For example, if you are wanting to increase profitability then be specific.

 We will increase EBITDA from £[X] to £[Y] by [WHEN]

 This is a clear, specific goal-setting formula taken from ‘The 4 Disciplines of Execution’ by the Frankin Covey Institute.

-For more on how to set goals for your business, check this post out.
+The 2nd point of the Business Triangle is Operations.
 For me, Operations really comes down to your ‘modus operandi’, your way of working.

 This area can be broken down into the following areas: